Sydney Modern Art Museum

 Located between Bankstown’s Council administration building, Library and Knowledge Centre, the campus will provide new jobs, educational opportunities and revitalise the heart of Bankstown.

-The mgp Sydney Water team have been working closely with the project team on the design and approval for the relocation of the sewer to enable the development of a new multi level basement and 19 storey vertical campus.
-Both our Section 73 and Building Plan Approval team have been assisting with this essential early works stage.
+In 2019 the mgp Sydney Water team worked on the design and approval for the relocation of the sewer to enable the development of a new multi level basement and 18 storey vertical campus.
+Both our Section 73 and Building Plan Approval team assisted with this essential early works stage.